image-js/image-js-docs/docs/Getting started.md

 writeFileSync(<path to file>, <name of encoded image>);
 ```

-It will save an image in a designated filepath.
-If a file doesn't exist, yet it will be created.
+If a file doesn't exist yet, it will be created.

 #### Display an image via browser